 when the hunter sleeps at night the animals in the bush make merry

 (we need to be working hard to achieve our goal)

 We came upon that silent sacred place...in which holy deer make their sleeping space

 As seawaves slapped his sloop he slipped down a sweet slope into sleep

 If I still had faith in humanity, I probably wouldn't be able to sleep so well.

-That's the only good thing about divorce.
-You get to sleep with your mother.
+You know, that's the only good thing about divorce; you get to sleep with your mother.